Custom Notification System Research & Implementation Plan

 - ✅ Documentation: Configuration and usage guides updated

-Key Findings from MVP
+Key Findings

 - Custom BrowserWindow approach works well following the